-- procedure for performing a follow-up assessment 2- 3 days after a new Required.
-Select 'Yes' if your facility has developed a standardized way for clinicians or nurses caring for a resident to reassess the continuing need and choice of antibiotics between 2-3 days after a new antibiotic start in order to determine the following: confirm indication, review microbiology results, and review antibiotic choice, dose, and duration; Otherwise, select 'No'. pharmacist review courses of therapy for specified Required.
-Select 'Yes' if your facility has a physician, nurse or pharmacist knowledgeable in antibiotic use, and not part of the treating team , review courses of therapy for specified antibiotic agents and communicate the results to the providers caring for the resident; otherwise, select 'No'.
-Conditionally Required.
+15. Is there a formal procedure for performing Required.
+Select 'Yes' if your facility has developed a standardized way for clinicians or nurses caring for a resident to reassess the continuing need and choice of antibiotics between 2-3 days after a new antibiotic start in order to determine the following: confirm indication, review microbiology results, and review antibiotic choice, dose, and duration; Otherwise, select 'No'.
+16. pharmacist review courses Required.
+Select 'Yes' if your facility has a physician, nurse or pharmacist knowledgeable in antibiotic use, and not part of the treating team , review courses of therapy for specified antibiotic agents and communicate the results to the providers caring for the resident; otherwise, select 'No'. feedback is provided to Conditionally required.
 If 'Yes', specify the what type of feedback is provided to prescribers.
 More than choice one may be selected.
-If 'Other' is selected, please specify the position. - service provide a monthly report of antibiotic use (for example, new orders, Required.
+If 'Other' is selected, please specify the position.
+17. Does the pharmacy service provide a monthly report of antibiotic use (for example, new orders, number of days of antibiotic treatment) for the facility?
+Required.
 Select 'Yes' if your pharmacy service provides your facility with a report which summarizes the antibiotic use in your facility on a monthly basis.
-This report could include a list of all antibiotics started each month or number of days of antibiotics used each month; Select 'No' if no report specifically describing on antibiotic use is provided to the facility every month. - education to clinicians and Required.
+This report could include a list of all antibiotics started each month or number of days of antibiotics used each month; Select 'No' if no report specifically describing on antibiotic use is provided to the facility every month.
+18. Required.
 Select 'Yes' if your facility has provided specific education on ways to improve antibiotic use to providers, nurses, and other relevant staff (for example, in-service training, direct instruction, etc.); Otherwise, select 'No'.
+19. Does your facility have a written statement of support from leadership that supports efforts to improve antibiotic use?
 Required.
 Select 'Yes' if your facility has a written statement of support from leadership that supports efforts to improve antibiotic use; Otherwise, select 'No'.
-2 resistance data reviewed Required.
+20. Are antibiotic use and resistance data reviewed by leadership in quality assurance/performance improvement committee meetings?
+Required.
 Select 'Yes' if antibiotic use and resistance data reviewed by leadership in quality assurance/performance improvement committee meetings; Otherwise, select 'No'.